 Change stakeholder attitudes and gain buy-in through the explanation of relevant impact, consequences, risks, and facts and figures.
 Focus on “value, outcomes, costs, and risks” when describing new or changed services as well as demonstrating the improvements to the “customer experience.”

-9. Take a holistic approach
+9. Take a holistic approach to ITSM success

 When adopting ITIL or any other ITSM approach, ensure that you balance people, process, product, and partner capabilities in the pursuit of a fifth “P” – performance.